Johnson Ferry Trail on the Chattahoochee River

 Is it worth a visit?
 Definitely.
 This 1.8-mile loop makes a great short, easy day hike on the Chattahoochee River or an equally great beginner-friendly trail run.

 Johnson Ferry Trail: the hike

 The trail meanders to the west at .35 mile and again at .55 mile, tracing the inlets of Arrowhead Creek and Owl Creek as they flow into the Chattahoochee River.
-At each of the inlets, the Johnson Ferry Trail reaches a gravel road in a clearing; after crossing the inlet, the hike veers right on the a narrow singletrack trail to return to the river’s banks.
+At each of the inlets, the Johnson Ferry Trail reaches a gravel road in a clearing; after crossing the channel, the hike veers right on a narrow singletrack trail to return to the river’s banks.
 (Sections of the trail have been rerouted here in a restoration effort, so follow signs for the latest trail course.)

 The hike turns left at .75 mile, departing the Chattahoochee River shore and following Mulberry Creek upstream, trailing northwest.
-The hike follows a side trail at .9 mile, continuing to follow the pebble-bottomed Mulberry Creek upstream toward a small waterfall.
+The route follows a side trail at .9 mile, continuing to follow the pebble-bottomed Mulberry Creek upstream toward a small waterfall.

 Opposite the waterfall, Mulberry Creek slices beneath a large rock overhang, creating a cave-like precipice above the creek.
 The stream follows a striated bed of rock as it arcs through the forest.

 The hike retraces the side trail to the main trail, turning right and venturing southwest.
 The trail courses past patches of marshy wetland, frequented by wildlife and spotted with wildflowers.